lo568los/theme-academic-cv/content/project/nius/index.md

 ---
 title: Numerically studying k-mers on k by L strips
-summary: We find novel results and methods for k = 3 rods on 3 by L strips
+summary: We find novel results and methods for k = 3 rods on 3 by L strips, and introduce new techniques to study such systems.
 tags:
-  - Stat
+  - Stat/CMT
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).